MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 Foundry offers two approaches to text analysis: general-purpose AI models that handle a broad range of tasks through natural language prompts, and purpose-built language tools that return structured, deterministic results for specific tasks.
 By exploring both, you'll gain a clearer understanding of when to use each approach.

 In the first part of this exercise, you'll use a general purpose AI model in the *new* Foundry portal's chat playground.

-In the second part of this exercise, you'll explore Azure Language in Foundry tools in the *classic* Foundry portal.
+In the second part of this exercise, you'll explore some features of Azure Language in Foundry tools.

 This exercise takes approximately **20** minutes.